XRPLF/xrpl-dev-portal/content/references/data-api.md

 [**https://data.ripple.com**](https://data.ripple.com)

 You can run a historical database yourself, but we don’t recommend it because of the complexity involved.
-If your use case requires that you run a historical database, [contact us](mailto:docs@ripple.com) for information about how to set it up.
+If your use case requires that you run a historical database, contact [Ripple Technical Services](mailto:support@ripple.com) for information about how to set it up.